Menu

 • No upcoming events

-Aubrey Rogers Team Places Fourth in National Academic WorldQuest Competition in Washington
+Aubrey Rogers Team Places Fourth in National Academic WorldQuest Competition

 Hosted by the World Affairs Councils of America, the event featured 225 students from 45 high schools nationwide for a weekend of global learning, cultural exchange, and academic competition.

 This was the NCWA team's second year of competing at the national level.
 They won first place at NCWA's local Academic WorldQuest (AWQ) competition among 21 teams from six Collier County high schools, earning a place in the national competition.
+The AWQ competition has been organized by Naples Council on World Affairs (NCWA) for more than a decade.
+For more information about the national event and other details about the High School AWQ program, click here.

 Did You Miss a Lecture?

-is available for members.
+The lecture archive is available for members.
+Click this link

 NCWA has almost 1,800 members and is one of the largest chapters of the World Affairs Councils of America.
 Founded in 1980.